reillysiemens/tuckersiemens.com/content/posts/application-prohibited-internationally.md

 from an external service we interacted with.

-Ultimately I determined that when the user deleted their cache file it altered the program behavior to avoid an API call.
+Ultimately I determined that when the user deleted their cache file it altered the program behavior to avoid an [API][api] call.
 When the cache file did exist we were making an extra API call to validate the cache contents.
 The `Internal Error` came from that service.
 But why?

 # The Smoking Gun